 The day of Roger’s cabalgata was blessed with beautiful sunshine.
 Over 85 horses clopped through the stable’s pathway.
 There we had setup bails of hay, chairs, and tables for the revelers to hang out while waiting for the start of the ride.

 A cabalgata, which literally translates to cavalcade, is a popular way of getting riders together for a celebratory ride.
-In most cases there is one person who sponsors that huge event.
-They spend a load of money on food and alcohol, specially on alcohol which are typically handed out with abandon to the riders and spectators alike.
+In most cases, there is one person who sponsors that huge event.
+They spend a load of money on food and alcohol, especially on alcohol which is typically handed out with abandon to the riders and spectators alike.